bcokca/chrome-translate-extension/README.md

-# chrome-translate-extension
+# Translate chrome extension

-Translate the selected text
+For now by default it is english to turkish